 Given how easy they are to make, I figure this has to be the quickest and most effective way to eat a bunch of kale in one go.

-The recipes are all pretty similar, but I decided to add Parmesan for flavour and used a Parmesan infused olive oil.
+The recipes are all pretty similar, but I decided to add Parmesan for flavour and used Parmesan-infused olive oil.

 What you will need to make one medium-ish size bowl of chips:

-- 1 T olive oil or Parmesan in fused olive oil
+- 1 Tbsp olive oil or Parmesan-infused olive oil or regular extra virgin olive oil

 - 1 t sea salt flakes